zfzhong/fitbit-accel-fetcher/README.md

   }
 }
 ```
+And strangely, the above code is likely to get a batch of data with disordered (gapped or duplicated) timestamps.

 # The Problem
 Given frequency 30 and batch 30, we will get 30 entries of data from the batch reading.
 Ideally, the timestamps of